-4.1 Day time (mid-week)
+5.1 Day time (mid-week)

 Limited Closure - this can be used for minor works and can be carried out between train services.
-It would not usually be planned for peak time and busy routes - may be the result of an infrastructure failure and the need to restore services as guickly as possible.
+It would not usually be planned for peak time and busy routes - may be the result of an infrastructure failure and the need to restore services as quickly as possible.

-Blockade - Unusual, but could be used if there was a major infrastructure failure.
+Blockade - Unusual, but could be used of there was a major infrastructure failure.

-4.2 Overnight
+5.2 Overnight